 9-1-1 is an easy-to-remember phone number to use in any emergency situation.
 Use it to get emergency assistance from police, fire, and/or ambulance personnel.

-The 9-1-1 system covers all property within the Comox Valley Regional District, the Strathcona Regional District and the Regional Districts of Mount Waddington and Alberni-Clayoquot, Powell River (excluding Lasqueti Island), and Nanaimo (School District 69) - coverage map.
+The 9-1-1 system covers all property within the Comox Valley Regional District, the Strathcona Regional District and the Regional Districts of Mount Waddington and Alberni-Clayoquot, qathet Regional District (formerly known as Powell River Regional District, excluding Lasqueti Island), and Nanaimo (School District 69) - coverage map.

 The initial answering point for public safety calls is E-Comm in Vancouver.
 The North Island 911 Corporation has an agreement with E-Comm to perform this function.
 More information about E-Comm can be found at www.ecomm911.ca.

 All fire calls will be relayed to the fire dispatch centre in Campbell River.
 All police calls are handled by the RCMP in Courtenay.
 All ambulance calls are relayed to the BC Ambulance Service in Victoria.

 It is an emergency when life or property is in immediate danger or any serious crime is in progress.
 For example: if you smell smoke, see a fire, medical emergencies, person(s) breaking into a building, etc.

 It is NOT an emergency when there is no immediate danger to life or property.
 For example: break-ins or stolen vehicles that are discovered after the suspect(s) have left, barking dogs, loud parties or general inquires.
 It is NOT an emergency to report or enquire about earthquakes.